-Financial institutions are increasingly recognizing the extent of climate risks and their impact on every market sector.
-Investment and lending activities must be urgently reviewed to avoid the worst effects of catastrophic climate change and fund a climate-secure, zero-carbon future.
+Financial institutions (FIs) are increasingly recognizing the extent of climate risks and their influence on the global economy.
+Investment and lending activities must be urgently reviewed to avoid catastrophic climate change and fund a climate-secure, net-zero future.

 How to set a target

-The Science Based Targets initiative’s new framework allows financial institutions – including banks, investors, insurance companies, pension funds and others – to set science-based targets to align their lending and investment activities with the Paris Agreement.
+The SBTi’s Financial Sector Science-Based Targets Guidance allows FIs – including banks, investors, insurance companies, pension funds and others – to set science-based targets to align their lending and investment activities with the Paris Climate Agreement.

-Get started today.
-Commit to set a target and download our new resources to develop your target:
+Get started today and view our resources to develop your target.